 Certification for Pastoral Counselors

 Professional certifications demonstrate a certain level of expertise, knowledge, or skill in a subject area.
 Pastoral counselors who do not require state licensure may pursue professional certifications to further their knowledge and inspire confidence in those they counsel.
+Obtaining a MS in pastoral counseling is one way to add credibility to your work.

-Ministers can obtain voluntary pastoral counseling certifications from several faith-based organizations.
+Ministers can also obtain voluntary pastoral counseling certifications from several faith-based organizations.
 A few options to consider include:

 Professional certifications are privately regulated and do not replace or equal state licensure for mental health professionals.